In Praise of Running, In Praise of Not: My Longest Off Season Yet

 After I let the initial panic at the thought of not racing in 2020 settle, I felt a little flicker of excitement.
 I felt the valve release on the pressure I feel every fall to cram in all the writing projects I’ve put off all year because training took precedence over creative work; think of all the writing I could do with a whole year, instead of just a few months!
 I’m excited that my first book has just been published (it was written almost entirely during my three-month off-season in 2016), but for the past few years, I’ve been working on several other book projects as well.
 They are slow works in progress, though, because I’ve always made writing a lower priority than running.
 What if I flipped that switch for an entire year?
 Took the lessons I’ve learned from running (e.g., consistency = results) and applied them to my creative life?

 Not that I necessarily want to replace a demanding physical regimen with a demanding mental one.
 Writing is f’ing hard, and again, maybe the point is: less 100mph jigsaw puzzle, more meditation mat.
-Maybe what I really need is a year of Netflix and chill with my family.
+Maybe what I really need is a year of Netflix nights with my family.
 Of books and tea and my cat on my lap.
 Of cheering on Jorge at track and XC, Milton at basketball and strength training, and Michelle at gymnastics and flute and painting—and any of them at the occasional trail race of their own if they keep showing interest in that arena.
 Of continuing to grow my run club at work.
 Maybe what I really need is a year of getting lost again with George on silly, simple adventures in our backyard mountains.
 Our home stream.

 I’m calling it my year of jogging, and I’m looking forward to it.